A beginner’s guide to buying, selling and trading FSN in Australia.

 Fusion’s native token, FSN, will be used to pay fees and run smart contracts on the Fusion network.
 If you’d like to buy or sell FSN tokens, read on to find out how to go about it.

 Quick guide to how to buy Fusion (FSN)Before we get into the details of how to purchase FSN, here’s a quick overview of the steps:

 - Buy bitcoin (BTC) or Ethereum (ETH).

-- Register for an account with QRYPTOS.
+- Register for an account with an exchange like QRYPTOS.

 - Set up 2-factor authentication.